BE Boston 19 RegistrantsBE Boston 20 RegistrantsBuildingEnergy 16 Full ConferenceMember

-Jonathan is a building company executive, who traces his roots back 42 years to interest in sustainability.
-Beginning in 1976, he was involved in early passive solar projects, including Jonathan’s development of Massachusetts’s first active solar industrial building for Wright Architectural Millwork, in 1977.
+Jonathan continues to serve as Founder / Senior Advisor to the firm he founded 44 years ago, Wright Builders Inc. Beginning in 1976, he was involved in early solar projects, including Jonathan’s development of Massachusetts’s first active solar industrial building in 1977.

 Other Team Members